ModderHangout/ESP32S3-Gamepad/README.md

 > Use the **USB-to-UART** port when flashing firmware or using the serial monitor (if required by your development board).
 ---

+### ⚠️ Critical Hardware Step
+Before plugging the controller into your PC, make sure to **physically short or solder bridge the two USB-OTG pads** on the back of your ESP32-S3 development board.
+If these pads are left open, the native USB port will remain isolated and won't send button presses to your computer.

+---

+### 📃 Commands To Copy
+COMMADS IN ORDER

+---

+### 📥 How to Install
+  VIDEO LINK

+---

 ## 📌 Wiring Blueprint

 Connect each momentary switch between **3.3V** and the configured GPIO pin.